 According to the Journal of Functional Foods, carrots can reduce inflammation and oxidative stress in the body, which can lead to strengthening of the immune system as well.

 "Bell peppers are high in vitamin C and vitamin A, which are naturally occurring antioxidants.
 They are also high in fiber and water, making them a hydrating veggie.
 Their high levels of antioxidants also make them anti-inflammatory, which means they can help reduce inflammation in the body," says Dana Ellis Hunnes, PhD, MPH, RD, a registered dietitian and author of Recipe for Survival.

-Broccoli is another extremely nutrient-dense veggie option, so you may want to add it to your next dinner to slow the rate of age-related diseases that are linked to chronic inflammation.
+Another extremely nutrient-dense veggie option, so you may want to add broccoli to your next dinner to slow the rate of age-related diseases that are linked to chronic inflammation.